Nico Hoerner Player Props: Cubs vs. Mets

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .391, fueled by 11 extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.405) thanks to 12 extra-base hits.

-- He ranks 23rd in batting average, 65th in on base percentage, and 114th in slugging among the qualifying batters in MLB action.
+- He ranks 21st in batting average, 66th in on base percentage, and 96th in slugging among qualified hitters in baseball.

-- In 39 games played this year, he has homered in just two of them.
+- In 77.5% of his 40 games this season, Hoerner has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Hoerner has an RBI in 12 of 39 games this year, with multiple RBI in six of them.
-He has also driven home three or more of his team's runs in three contests.
+- He has hit a home run in three games this year (7.5%), leaving the park in 1.6% of his plate appearances.

-- He has scored in 43.6% of his games this year, with more than one run scored in 12.8%.
+- In 18 of 40 games this year, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.